lino-framework/book/docs/dev/contrib.rst

 ========================

-If you contribute some code to some repository of the Lino project, we ask you to assign your copyright to *Luc Saffre* because we want to avoid legal problems in case we want to change the license in the future and because we do not want to add every individual contributor to every copyright statement.
+If you contribute some code to some repository of the Lino project, we ask you to assign your copyright to *Rumma & Ko Ltd* because we want to avoid legal problems in case we want to change the license in the future and because we do not want to add every individual contributor to every copyright statement.

-Currently most Lino source files are *(c) Luc Saffre*, and we consider Luc as the official copyright holder of the Lino framework.
-This doesn't reflect reality perfectly, but it seems the most reasonable formulation at the moment.
-As long as there is no legal entity to act as copyright holder, everybody just trusts that Luc will manage these things one day before he dies.

-We are still working on the details.

-We plan to change the copyright holder to "The Lino Team" or something similar in the future.
-One challenge is that we currently don't have any legal person called "Lino Team".
-And if some day we would create a legal entity for Lino, then its name would probably not be "Lino Team" because there are other projects called "Lino", and they probably also have a "team" around them.
+Currently most Lino source files are marked either *(c) Rumma & Ko Ltd* or *(c) Luc Saffre*.
+Those with Luc just haven't yet been converted to Rumma & Ko Ltd.  Rumma & Ko is Luc's employer, owned by Luc and his wife, so they are in fact the same, the difference is just a legal subtlety.
+We consider Rumma & Ko as the official copyright holder of the Lino framework because they are currently the community motor.
+This seems the most reasonable formulation at the moment.
+We plan to change the copyright holder to "Lino Team" or something similar in the future.
+But currently there is no legal person called "Lino Team".
+And if some day we would create a legal entity for Lino, then its name would maybe not be "Lino Team" because there are other projects called "Lino", and they probably also have a "team" around them.
 See :ref:`lino.name`.
 Possible other names for that future entity are *Lino Framework project* or *Lino Software Foundation*.

-Rumma & Ko OÜ might act as the copyright holder because they are currently the community motor.
-This name has some disadvantages: it contains an ``&`` and an ``Ü`` which both can cause problems when rendering them to different media.
+As long as there is no legal entity to act as copyright holder, everybody must just trust that Rumma & Ko will manage these things before Luc dies.
+We are still working on the details.

 Contributor License Agreement
 =============================